History and Mission

-Since its founding, New York Eye and Ear Infirmary has remained in the forefront of its specialty in America.
-Almost every state in the US, and many foreign countries, are represented in The New York Eye and Ear Infirmary's roster of graduates and post-graduate students, many of whom have gone to illustrious careers.
+Since its founding, New York Eye and Ear Infirmary has remained at the forefront of its specialty in America.
+Almost every state in the US, and many foreign countries, are represented in New York Eye and Ear Infirmary's roster of graduates and post-graduate students, many of whom have gone on to illustrious careers.

 Histories from Two Different Perspectives

-Two dedicated physicians intensively researched the history of New York Eye and Ear Infirmary and of the development of their medical specialties in America.
-View the papers in their respective fields:
+Two dedicated physicians intensively researched the history of New York Eye and Ear Infirmary and of the development of their medical specialties in America, producing the following two papers in their respective fields.

 Mission Statement of The New York Eye and Ear Infirmary

 New York Eye and Ear Infirmary was established in 1820 to meet the eye care needs of New Yorkers, especially the working poor.
-In keeping with its heritage, today's New York Eye and Ear Infirmary of Mount Sinai is a voluntary, not-for-profit specialty hospital providing comprehensive outpatient and state-of-the-art medical/surgical care in the disciplines of Ophthalmology, Otolaryngology/ Head & Neck Surgery, and Plastic & Reconstructive Surgery.
+In keeping with its heritage, today's New York Eye and Ear Infirmary of Mount Sinai is a voluntary, not-for-profit specialty hospital providing comprehensive outpatient and state-of-the-art medical/surgical care in the disciplines of ophthalmology, otolaryngology/ head and neck surgery, and plastic and reconstructive surgery.

-Vision Statement of The New York Eye and Ear Infirmary
+Vision Statement of New York Eye and Ear Infirmary

-New York Eye and Ear Infirmary will continue to be the preferred provider of safe patient-focused specialty services in the disciplines of Ophthalmology, Otolaryngology/ Head & Neck Surgery, and Plastic & Reconstructive Surgery and will continue to be responsive to the needs of patients and physicians.
+New York Eye and Ear Infirmary will continue to be the preferred provider of safe patient-focused specialty services in the disciplines of ophthalmology, otolaryngology/ head and neck surgery, and plastic and reconstructive surgery, and will continue to be responsive to the needs of patients and physicians.

-Community Health: To serve as a community resource through an ongoing series of lectures, seminars, health screenings and dissemination of information to the public.
+Community Health: To serve as a community resource through an ongoing series of lectures, seminars, health screenings, and activities for disseminating information to the public.